scrapinghub/scrapy-poet/docs/settings.rst

 Default: ``None``

-Sets the class, or it's import path, that will be used as an adapter in the generated test fixtures.
+Sets the class, or its import path, that will be used as an adapter in the generated test fixtures.

 More info at :ref:`fixture-adapter`.